 - First time users receive extensive training and support from proposal submission to experiment analysis after the transnational access

-- Access is granted free of charge
+- Access is granted free of charge for a maximum of 80 hours per proposal

 - Travel costs and accommodation are covered by the project